What You Need to Know About Physicist

 - National Instruments LabVIEW

-What education is needed to be a Physicist?
+What education or degrees do I need to become a Physicist?

 What work experience do I need to become a Physicist?